arsho/kmpen/readme.md

 KMPen is a visualization tool to create Kaplan Meier survival probability graph.

 ### Features
+#### Clean:
+- No dependency on Bootstrap.
+- Create KM survival probability graph for each group.
+- Read fixed text datafiles and extract data based on them.
+- Read p value from text datafiles.
+- Start probability from 1.
+- Export graph as PNG, JPG, and PDF format.
 #### KIRC:
 - Separate dataset into groups.
 - Create KM survival probability graph for each group.